-- 1. At any time during repairing, servicing or disposing operations, the contractor shall at all times comply with all applicable United States Environmental Protection Agency (USEPA) and/or California Air Resources Board (CARB) Rules and Regulations (for California locations), including specific permit requirements and conditions that are the contractor's responsibilities. - 2.
+- 1. At any time during repairing, servicing, or disposing operations, the Contractor shall comply with all Environmental Protection Association (EPA) rules and regulations, including specific permit requirements and conditions that are the Contractor's responsibilities. - 2.
 Buyer or outside agencies have the right to ask for the proper certifications and documentation to perform the operation.
-Should Buyer find the work is being performed without the proper certification and documentation, Buyer has the right and obligation to stop work, at the contractor's expense, until the issue is rectified. - 3.
-Contractor shall present all applicable local air district Air Permits to Operate, prior to commencing work.
+Should Buyer find the work is being performed without the proper certification and documentation, Buyer has the right and obligation to stop work at the Contractor's expense until the issue is rectified.